Jacob Tobia

 Jacob Tobia (born 1991) is an American activist, writer, producer, television host, and actor.
 In 2019, they (Note: Tobia is non-binary and uses they/them pronouns.) published their memoir titled Sissy: A Coming-of-Gender Story.
 They also provided the voice of Double Trouble in DreamWorks' animated series She-Ra and the Princesses of Power.
 Tobia has been recognized in Forbes 30 Under 30 and Out100.

 Early life and education

 Tobia's grandparents were Syrians who immigrated to the United States in the 1950s and spoke Arabic, which Tobia says is "the language that I do not speak but wish I could."
-Tobia was raised in Raleigh, North Carolina and grew up in the Methodist church.
+Tobia was raised in Raleigh, North Carolina and grew up in the United Methodist church.
 They graduated in 2010 from Raleigh Charter High School, serving as president of the Gay-Straight Alliance and being active in student government.

 Tobia applied to Harvard University and was accepted, but chose to attend Duke University instead, where they graduated summa cum laude with a degree in Human Rights Advocacy.
 While a student at Duke, Tobia served as the vice president of equity and outreach for Duke Student Government, was co-president of Blue Devils United, and was president of Duke Students for Gender Neutrality.